Decorate on a Budget

 Do you have a colour scheme in mind?
 This can be altered through the process, but it is helpful to have a general idea you are working towards.
 To clarify, be flexible within a framework.
 An area rug or piece of art can be a good starting point of inspiration.
 Furthermore, either of these can set the tone for the right textures and patterns.
 Browse around in the meantime, but you don’t have to make a purchase yet.

 How is the flooring?
 It is a good idea to have the same flooring throughout a whole living area, especially in a smaller space (even if it is not open plan).
 Perhaps it is not necessary to replace current flooring, or it is more of a long-term plan for you.
-Placing rugs and runners in different sizes is a less expensive option if you want to make a space homier and warmer.
-Moreover, it can be used to slightly cover or hide a floor you’re not that fond of.
+For instance, if you want to make a space homier and warmer, placing rugs and runners in different sizes is a less expensive option Moreover, it can be used to slightly cover or hide a floor you’re not that fond of.

-What else do you need to contemplate to create a great interior on a budget?
+What else do you need to consider when you decorate on a budget?

 Prioritise, for example, decide what furniture really needs replacement.
 Above all, do your homework properly before buying.
 While you would definitely want to stick with a certain style, it does keep things interesting when not all furniture in a room is purchased from the same supplier

 Clear the clutter.
-Throw out junk or old furniture/items you really don’t know how to jazz up.
+In other words, throw out junk or old items you really don’t know how to jazz up.
 Perhaps someone else can find a good use for it, or it can be recycled.
 If you need the motivation to declutter, just consider this: if you can see the raw space, you will realise its wonderful potential.
 Besides, you can be more inspired to make improvements and be creative once you have a cleaner canvas and more space to think.

 Once you are organised and started buying the larger furniture, look around (but try not to make any purchases yet) for smaller, less expensive items like side tables, cushions, wall art, storage shelves etc. Keep in mind the mix of textures, patterns and colours.
 You need some contrast to create interest, but the whole needs to be tied together with some repetition which will create rhythm.